gntagkas/Soccer_Data_Analysis/README.md

 # European Soccer Database Analysis

-This project uses the **European Soccer Database** dataset from [Kaggle](https://www.kaggle.com/datasets/hugomathien/soccer/data) to perform various analyses on soccer data.
+This project utilizes the **European Soccer Database** dataset from [Kaggle](https://www.kaggle.com/datasets/hugomathien/soccer/data) to conduct various analyses on soccer data.
 The main goal is to explore team strategies, player performance, and match outcomes using **PostgreSQL** and **SQL** queries.
+The objective is to enhance SQL skills by working with real, large datasets that contain multiple tables and columns, all sourced from Kaggle.

 ## Technologies Used
 - **Visual Studio Code** for development.